-Pay your annual premium in full.
 When you purchase a policy, you can pay your premium in monthly or annual installments.
 The annual premium often costs less than paying month by month.

 Liability claims can be a threat to your tech business.
 If you’re accused of injuring someone, damaging property, or causing other harm it could easily turn into a costly lawsuit.
 That’s why it's important to have the right insurance protection in place to cover a range of potential liability risks.

-View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.
+Insurance premiums vary based on the policies a business buys.
+View our small business insurance cost overview or find out the average costs for other common types of business insurance policies.